LOADING

 It seems that they have more confidence, curiosity, drive to understand what they really want to do, what fulfils them and gives sense of accomplishment and that’s great!

 Employees can learn more and focus on transferable skills that shape their future self.
 And for that reason, they are often going to choose jobs that encourage them to have a lot of those skills in particular.
-That’s why there is a particular interest in sales jobs right now, as well as similar related areas, because that is the kind of role where those skills can develop in earnest.
+That’s why there is a particular interest in sales jobs right now, as well as similarly related areas because that is the kind of role where those skills can develop in earnest.

 On the other side, there is the employer, who invests in talent and wants to retain it.
-Maybe if the companies start creating environment full of support that enables identifying interests, personality traits, potential and particular talents, they would be able to develop their employees in the matching field and keep them?
+Maybe if the companies start creating an environment full of support that enables identifying interests, personality traits, potential and particular talents, they would be able to develop their employees in the matching field and keep them.

 If there is an opportunity to grow inside the company by moving departments or getting involved in other ways, their needs have a chance to be met.
-But first these needs should be identified.
+But first, these needs should be identified.

 Social Shares